saisoma123/ssomablog/_posts/2022-07-30-workinprogress.md

 Anyways, now I have worked for the Compiler Research Group through the IRIS-HEP program for the past 2.5 months, and I have learned a lot about open source development and compiler infrastructure.
-I definitely made many mistakes along the way, but my mentor and other open source contributers guided me along the way and I feel that I have really grown as a developer.
+I definitely made many mistakes along the way, but my mentor and other open source contributers guided me along the way and I feel that I have really grown as a developer. <br>
 It's hard to believe I had trouble with Git just a mere 2 months ago!
 I've also learned a lot of low level packaging and OS details that I think will aid me as a compiler and general developer in the future.
 And recently, I have become a top 15 contributer for the Cling project!
 I am looking forward to working with the Compiler Research Group in the future!